 Mixed exchanges, which are gradually becoming more popular, allow you to do both.
 Most large exchanges work on a crypto-only method, although not all of them do. eToro and Binance, for example, allow credit card purchases.

-However, eToro requires a lengthy verification process before you can purchase and you can only make large purchases with credit cards, while Binance will only let you buy Bitcoin with your credit card – if you want to cash out later on, you’ll have to move your crypto to another exchange.
+However, eToro requires a lengthy verification process before you can purchase and you can only make large purchases, while Binance will only let you buy Bitcoin with your credit card – if you want to cash out later on, you’ll have to move your crypto to another exchange.

 Most crypto exchanges only accept fiat payment from your bank account - usually via wire transfers.
 It’s rare for an exchange to accept credit or debit cards, and even rarer for an exchange to take PayPal or any local payment methods.